 Ah, the historical way of finding motivation and still is today.
 Reading helps you gain knowledge of information but also gain ideas and learn from what you're reading.

 Simply, when ideas pop into your head on a new post, just highlight the passage and get back to it when you run out of ideas to write.
 You could also use the information like your backup sources for your post.

 Personal Life (Friends & Family)

 Not just friends and family can spike inspiration, but also the people around you and the things you do in reality.
-That's how I ended up writing posts about my neighbours, ex-friends & bullies back in primary school.
+That's how I ended up writing content about my neighbours, ex-friends & bullies back in primary school.